Session 5 Year 2024 Production Project

 Ways of Thinking (Creativity, Innovation, Critical Thinking, Problem Solving)

-The tutorial that I followed for the electrocution effect required a lot of different plugins which I didn’t have, so I had to use other ones or completely change some of the effects I used.
+The tutorial I followed for the electrocution effect required a lot of different plugins which I didn’t have, so I had to use other ones or completely change some of the effects I used.

 Ways of Working (Communication & Collaboration)